Rights Concerning the Payment of Wages (Unfair Deductions)

 There are some general exceptions and these are as follows:-

 - Any overpayment of wages.
-Your employer has no automatic right to claw back an overpayment of wages, but the contract may allow this.
+Your employer has no automatic right to claw back an overpayment of wages, but your employment terms or contract may allow this.

-- Deductions in connection with disciplinary proceedings, if this is covered in the contract of employment.
+- Deductions in connection with disciplinary proceedings, if this is covered in the contract of employment and/or disciplinary rules.

 - Any statutory obligations to pay specified monies to a statutory authority (as mentioned above, tax and National Insurance).